ShovonSikder/github-api-fetch/README.md

 # Github API Fetcher

 A Flutter app to fetch github apis.
-Checkout the video [here](https://youtu.be/S4YsR3LZ7Z4)
+Checkout the video [here.](https://youtu.be/S4YsR3LZ7Z4)| [apk]( https://drive.google.com/file/d/1FEGnqF9UyoFYc81rPPQWPTrOzosKlv9H/view?usp=drivesdk)

 ## The app was developed with the following features in mind